By Tom Cook

-First Posted: Friday, January 13, 2017 in the Chronicle Journal
+First published in the Chronicle Journal January 13, 2017

 I would like to take this opportunity to comment on the Jan.
 2 article about Common Voice Northwest and their Energy East forums.
 Who is Common Voice Northwest?